 Clean-processed and controlled clean room vs sterile room garments

 While these terms might appear interchangeable, they are completely different as far as the controlled environment is concerned.
 Sterile apparel could be manufactured in any facility.
 After the manufacturing process, the garments go through a sterilization process through gamma radiation.
 Sterile, controlled garments are not usually clean-processed.
 For this reason, they are prone to introducing foreign particles into your controlled environment.

 On the other hand, clean-processed and sterile clothing is manufactured in a controlled manufacturing environment.
 This means that such garments are manufactured by operators who do not add contaminants onto the apparel during the manufacturing process.
 Even the packaging is controlled to ensure no loose particles or contaminants are introduced to the garment or within the packaging.

 Cleanroom garment construction

 The sole purpose of controlled environment apparel is to contain the wearer’s contamination.
 Therefore, they should not be a source of contamination.
 Rather, they should be constructed in a way that ensures that this goal is achieved.

 - MicroGuard CE® - suitable for environments that do not require sterile garments.
-These apparels have been tried and tested for various industrial chemicals.
-They feature a tunnelized elastic which enabled particulate containment.
-They are available in a clean-processed single packaging.
+This disposable cleanroom PPE has been tested for various industrial chemicals.
+They feature a tunnelized elastic which contains particle shed.
+They are available in clean-processed individual packaging.

 Confidence in your controlled environment begins when you understand how to select the most suitable fabric for your space.
-International EnviroGuard is a well-established manufacturer of controlled environment apparel.
-We will be happy to walk you through the various options and answer all your queries regarding our cleanroom apparel manufacturing process.
-All our products are made in ISO-certified manufacturing plants.
+International Enviroguard is a well-established manufacturer of controlled environment apparel.
+We will be happy to walk you through the various options and answer all your questions regarding our cleanroom apparel manufacturing process.
+These products are manufactured in ISO 13485 certified manufacturing plants.